The Beyonder's Prophecy

 The room was a mix of old-school Hollywood glam and modern luxury.
 A vanity mirror lined with warm lights reflected an array of makeup, perfumes, and jewelry.
 A plush red couch sat against one wall, and an elegant black-and-gold gown was draped over a chair.

-Jessica was sitting in front of the mirror, removing her earrings.
-She froze when she saw his reflection in the mirror.
-She slowly turned around, her green eyes narrowing.
+Then there was Jessica Robinson, sitting in front of the mirror, removing her earrings.
+She froze when she saw his reflection in the mirror, but she didn’t panic.

 “Who the hell are you?”
 Jessica’s sultry voice was laced with suspicion.